Agent Permissions

 How permissions reach OpenClaw

-To bridge these two models, Pinchy converts the allow-list into a deny-list at config generation time using computeDeniedGroups().
+Under the hood, Pinchy converts its allow-list into a deny-list at config generation time using computeDeniedGroups().
 This function takes the list of tool IDs an admin has enabled and returns all tool groups that should be blocked.
 The result is written into each agent’s tools.deny array in the OpenClaw config.

 This conversion runs automatically whenever the OpenClaw config is regenerated — admins never interact with the deny-list directly.